Star Wars: Comics

 Marvel Comics published a Star Wars comic book series from 1977 to 1986.
-Original Star Wars comics were serialized in the Marvel magazine Pizzazz between 1977 and 1979.
+(Note: Attributed to multiple references:) Original Star Wars comics were serialized in the Marvel magazine Pizzazz between 1977 and 1979.
 The 1977 installments were the first original Star Wars stories not directly adapted from the films to appear in print form, as they preceded those of the Star Wars comic series.
 From 1985 to 1987, the animated children's series Ewoks and Droids inspired comic series from Marvel's Star Comics line.
 According to Marvel Comics former Editor-In-Chief Jim Shooter, the strong sales of Star Wars comics saved Marvel financially in 1977 and 1978.
 Marvel's Star Wars series was one of the industry's top selling titles in 1979 and 1980.
 The only downside for Marvel was that the 100,000 copy sales quota was surpassed quickly, allowing Lippincott to renegotiate the royalty arrangements from a position of strength.

 In the late 1980s, Marvel dropped a new Star Wars comic it had in development, which was picked up by Dark Horse Comics and published as the popular Dark Empire series (1991–1995).
 Dark Horse subsequently launched dozens of series set after the original film trilogy, including Tales of the Jedi (1993–1998), X-wing Rogue Squadron (1995–1998), Star Wars: Republic (1998–2006), Star Wars Tales (1999–2005), Star Wars: Empire (2002–2006), and Knights of the Old Republic (2006–2010).

 After Disney's acquisition of Lucasfilm, it was announced in January 2014 that in 2015 the Star Wars comics license would return to Marvel Comics, whose parent company, Marvel Entertainment, Disney had purchased in 2009.
 Launched in 2015, the first three publications were titled Star Wars, Darth Vader, and the miniseries Princess Leia.

 First announced as Project Luminous at Star Wars Celebration in April 2019, the Star Wars: The High Republic publishing initiative was revealed in a press conference in February 2020.
 Involving the majority of the then current officially licensed publishers, a new era set 200 years before the Skywalker Saga was explored in various books and comics.
 Including ongoing titles by Marvel and IDW Publishing, written by Cavan Scott and Daniel José Older respectively.

 Marvel Comics will publish a one-shot comic book on September 4, 2024, that bridges the gap between the High Republic publishing initiative and the events of The Acolyte.
 Titled Star Wars: The Acolyte – Kelnacca, the one-shot was written by High Republic writer Cavan Scott with art by Marika Cresta.
 It focuses on Kelnacca, the Wookiee Jedi introduced in The Acolyte.